 How is surgery done?

-The way the surgery is done (the approach) depends on the type of operation you have, the surgeon’s training, and the equipment in the hospital/theatre.
+The way the surgery is done (the approach or technique) depends on the type of cancer, its location, the surgeon’s training, and the equipment in the hospital/operating theatre.

 Open surgery is the most traditional approach.
-The surgeon makes a single cut (incision) into the body to see and operate on the organs.
-Sometimes the cut can be quite large.
+The surgeon makes one or more cuts (incision) into the body to see and operate on the organs and remove the cancerous tissue.
+The size of the cut can vary from small to quite large.

 Will I stay in hospital?

-The length of your hospital stay depends on the type of operation you have, your recovery and if you have support at home.
+The length of your hospital stay depends on the type of surgery you have, the speed of your recovery and whether you have support at home after you are discharged.

-It may be possible to have day surgery (outpatient surgery).
-This means you can go home on the same day of the operation.
-You don’t have to stay overnight in hospital, as long as complications don’t arise.
+It may be possible to have surgery as an outpatient (day surgery).
+This means you can go home soon after surgery – you don’t have to stay overnight in hospital, provided there are no complications.